It started just as they all do. But instead of my juicer, it was the good ol’ blender this time around.

 - 1 cup freshly squeezed orange juice

-- 1 very ripe avocado, peeled, pitted and chopped
+- 1 very ripe avocado peeled and pitted

-- Transfer into serving glasses.
+Transfer into serving glasses.
 Top with fresh cilantro.
+Enjoy!

-A compound in the spice called curcumin, Curry helps curb breast cancer.
+Because of a compound in the spice called curcumin, curry helps curb breast cancer.
 I like to sprinkle pure curcumin (it’s flavorless) into smoothies and juices for a healthy dose and fun yellow-orange tone.
 It’s also a great spice to add to guacamole, salsa, eggs and grilled tofu.

 Green Pea Tips n’ Thoughts…

-When selecting snap peas, you can perform a bit of a ‘Fresh Test’ by snapping them open.
+When selecting snap peas, you can perform a bit of a ‘fresh test’ by snapping them open.
 When snapped, they should be plump and firm.
-If you are using sweet-pea greens, not that they tend to toughen pretty quickly and lose their sweetness, therefore I’d suggest using them when freshly picked.
+If you are using sweet-pea greens, note that they tend to toughen pretty quickly and lose their sweetness; therefore I’d suggest using them when freshly picked.

 Green peas can help you feel more energetic by providing nutrients that support the energy-producing systems of our bodies.